 If you're a new agent but can show that you have a strong plan for success, you can increase your changes of bagging a direct carrier appointment.

 An insurance cluster (a.k.a. alliance, network, aggregator) typically provides agents with access to otherwise inaccessible markets, niche programs, and even direct appointments.

-Make sure you review the contractual relationship with these entities carefully, especially as they relate to book ownership, commissions, revenue sharing, and fees.
+Make sure you carefully review the contractual relationship with any cluster, especially when it comes to book ownership, commissions, revenue sharing, and fees.
 For example, Voldico's member agents retain complete ownership of their books of business, pay zero membership fees, and are not charged if they decide to leave the network.